KISDinteractive/embedded_ai_22w/chapters/ch1-Intro/README.md

 ## What is a Microcontroller / MCU?

-Small computer on a single chip, which has some special characteristics:
+Small computer on a single chip that has some special characteristics:

 - small, cheap, easy to get